 The Green Teams Program overseen by USC Sustainability fosters a friendly competition between USC Athletics and club sports teams as they implement sustainable practices such as carpooling, recycling, using refillable water bottles and volunteering at events like beach cleanups.
 So far, the program has certified three teams: women’s sand volleyball, women’s rowing and men’s club lacrosse.

 While Athletics’ efforts and the Coliseum’s zero waste goal may be the most visible of the sustainability initiatives this fall, more are under way.
-A draft plan prepared by the steering committee, called Sustainability 2020, identified several ongoing campus initiatives and created potential target goals for reducing greenhouse gas emissions and increasing purchase of food from sustainable sources.
+A plan prepared by the steering committee, called Sustainability 2020, identified several ongoing campus initiatives and created potential target goals for reducing greenhouse gas emissions and increasing purchase of food from sustainable sources.

 Making the university a sustainable community will be an ongoing effort.